sbgraves237/sos/cran-comments.md

 *- ubuntu (devel): no package called ‘rcmdcheck’:
 * ---> Isn't this a problem with ubuntu (devel), not with sos?
 * R-hub builder: OK
+* Winbuilder on R-release, R-oldrelease, and R-devel all OK
+* revdepcheck checked 4 dependencies, all 4 OK.

 2021-09-06
 ## Test environments